justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

 # Arch Linux Installation onto Dell Inspiron 530

-A reference for me later (I'm not even a novice here).
+A reference for me later (on a 2007-2008 desktop).
 I randomly update some of the text here, so some specs will be mismatched in places.<br />
-Use this as my main computer.
-No serious issues so far.
+I use this as my main computer.
+Occasionally get stuck during booting after an update and if I can't find a solution, I'll just re-install b/c it does not take long at all.

 <details>